Aribam Syam Sharma: In popular culture

-Documentary films focussing on the life and the filmmaking career of Aribam Syam Sharma was made by Gurumayum Nirmal Sharma and Th.
-Brajabidhu.
+Documentary films focussing on the life and the filmmaking career of Aribam Syam Sharma was made by Gurumayum Nirmal Sharma and Thoudam Brajabidhu.

 Another non-feature film on the filmmaker titled Pabung Syam was also made in 2020 by Haobam Paban Kumar and produced by Films Division of India.
 The film was selected at the 52nd International Film Festival of India 2021 in the non-feature section of Indian Panorama.